alandella/runge-kutta-4/README.md

 void rungekutta4()
 void rungekutta4_vec()
 ```
 As they are the "actual solver", with the closest syntax as MATLAB odexx.
 Some extras have been added as the integration step h, and the dimensionality of the problem.
+The solver's architecture is based on dynamic allocation, which allows it to be faster than odexx in most cases (by tuning h).

 The solver yields a txt file with vector or matrix output, as it can be seen in the /tests/ folder.